A compilation of 11 pooja / mandir room designs for small apartments in wood and glass.

 This post is a collection of 12 pooja rooms (pooja ghar mandir) designed by Livspace for apartments and homes alike.
 The versatile designs sporting a prominent use of wood and glass for that right balance of tradition and modernity range from wall mounted to stand alone cabinets.

-Wall-Mounted Pooja Units / Shelf / Cabinets For Small Spaces
+Wall-Mounted Pooja Units / Shelf / Cabinets in Living Room

 When space is a luxury, use imagination to fill in the narrow walls.
 The designs below cleverly use an isolated wall to host the pooja space.